Elderberry + Cytokine Storms

 Here is what we know for sure:

-👉The current predicament is a brand new strain.
-Even the experts don’t know much about it, how/who/when/in what conditions cytokines behave because of it.
+?At the time, SARS-C0V2 was a brand new strain.
+Even the experts didn’t know much about it, how/who/when/in what conditions cytokines behave because of it.

-👉Good science requires people, money and time.
-There hasn’t been enough of any to make any kind of definitive statements about the issue at hand, cytokine storms, how the two intersect, how elderberry plays a role (or should not) as a tool, etc. What we learn changes daily.
+?Good science requires people, money, and time.
+There hadn’t yet been enough of any to make any kind of definitive statements about the issue at hand, cytokine storms, how the two intersect, how elderberry played a role (or should not) as a tool, etc. What we learned changed daily.

-👉Elderberry is the fruit of the elder shrub.
-It’s a superfood rich in nutrients, vitamins and antioxidants.
-It’s ranked just above blueberries on the ORAC scale.
+?Elderberry is the fruit of the elder shrub.
+It’s a superfood rich in nutrients, vitamins, and antioxidants.
+It’s ranked leaps and bounds above blueberries on the ORAC scale and contains the 2nd highest concentration of Quercetin of all fruits, just down from aronia berries.

 You should know about when things go viral: